DaniGi/social-network-groupomania/README.md

 - yourUser replaced with the username you have to the MySQL Server
 - yourHost replaced with your MySQL Server host

-Then, login to your MySQL Server and copy/paste the content of `./backend/MySQL/completeDB.sql`.
+Then, login to your MySQL Server and copy/paste the content of `./server/MySQL/completeDB.sql`.
 This will create a database named _groupomania_ and its tables, populated with some test data.

 Finally, type: `npm start`

-### **Front-end**
+### **Client**

 In the project's root directory, named _social-network-groupomania_, type:

 ```
-cd ./frontend
+cd ./client

 npm install